Skip to content

 Why the Airlock is in place

-Our participants, the people who have donated their genomes and medical records to our Research Environments, are our most important asset.
-You can only do research on these data because the participants allow us to share the data with you.
+Protecting the privacy of our participants, the people who have donated their genomes and medical records to our Research Environments, is our first priority when allowing researchers access to our data.
+You can only do research on these data because the participants allow us to share their data with you.
 They allow us to do this because they trust us, and by extension you, to keep their identities safe.

-Participants have given consent for Genomic England to use their data stating:
+Participants have given consent for Genomic England to use their data on the agreement that:

 For this reason, Genomics England does not allow the re-identification of any participant outside the Research Environment – either from the material alone, or through aggregation with other data available now or in the future.
 The Airlock systems and processes are therefore designed to prevent identifiable data being released from the Research Environment without the consent of the individual concerned.